Jayashreerao15/Data-Warehouse-Design-for-E-commerce-Environments/README.md

 ### CONCLUSION:

--	Were the higher-priced items more prevalent in some markets?
+-	Were the higher-priced items more prevalent in some markets? <br>
   Yes, higher-priced items are more prevalent in some markets because of the quality and interest of the customers.

--	Should inventory be reallocated or prices adjusted based on location?
+-	Should inventory be reallocated or prices adjusted based on location? <br>
   No, inventory does'nt have to be re-allocated for the prices.
 Prices should be adjusted based on the location and the currency used by the country.

 ### RESULT: